About Learning Edge

 The outcome of the VLE Review was made public in July 2010.
 After detailed consideration of a range of options, the decision of the University’s Information Strategy group, informed by the feedback from the stakeholder engagement, was to go with the Blackboard Learn 9.1 system.

-However, the role of the VLE is changing and becoming more than a single technology ‘product’ – Blackboard 9.1 is now only part of our picture as it becomes a ‘hub’ or core learning system capable of being extended by other systems and learning technologies integrating with it.
+With the review over, a Blackboard 9.1 implementation project began to investigate and introduce the new environment in 2010-11.
+At the same time, we acknowledged that the role of the VLE was changing and becoming more than a single technology ‘product’ – Blackboard 9.1 had evolved into a ‘hub’ or core learning system capable of being extended by other systems and learning technologies integrating with it.